Latin American social archaeology: Criticism

-Social Archaeology in Latin America was a direct consequence of political changes in the governments of Chile, Peru, and Venezuela.
-Between the late 60's and early 80's, there was an spike in appreciation for the Marxist ideology.
-A tolerance for alternative state models can be seen with the support of Socialist administrations during this time, such as Chilean Leftist Salvador Allende, but this period ended with a rapid move from left to far-right ideologies and the exile of archaeologists and intellectuals from social positions.
-The Latin American "social archaeologists" to come out of this era (Bate, Lumbreras, Vargas, and Sanoja) can be considered part of an activist generation that was heavily involved with, or influenced by, marxist political ideology.
+Social archaeology in Latin America was a direct consequence of political changes in the governments of Chile, Peru, and Venezuela.
+Between the late 1960s and early 1980s, there was a spike in appreciation for Marxist ideology.
+A tolerance for alternative state models can be seen with the support of socialist administrations during this time, such as Chilean socialist Salvador Allende, but this period ended with a rapid move from left to right-wing ideologies and the exile of archaeologists and intellectuals from social positions.
+The Latin American social archaeologists to come out of this era (Bate, Lumbreras, Vargas, and Sanoja) can be considered part of an activist generation that was heavily involved with, or influenced by, Marxist political ideology.
 This activism was understood as part of a "revolutionary political compromise".
-Prevalent too during this period of uprising and social movement was a disdain towards the United States and other imperialist countries for their involvement in Latin American archaeology, coining social archaeology the term "Archaeology of Protest".
+Prevalent too during this period of upheaval and social movements was a disdain towards the United States and other imperialist countries for their involvement in Latin American archaeology, coining the term "Archaeology of Protest" for social archaeology.